game-workers-cooperative/documentation/application.md

     * What was the best part of working in a group?
     * Did you encounter any difficult people or interactions within that group?
 How were the issues resolved?
 * Are you comfortable working independently and setting your own hours?
+* What is something from your background or experience that you would like to share with us, but we have not asked about?
 * We currently meet weekly at 10 PM EST on Sundays.
 Are you able to attend these weekly meetings?

 #### Additional Questions